vlad-ds/gdelt-conflict/README.md

 #### Disclaimer

 I built this dataset as a personal project.
 It comes with no guarantee whatsoever.
-Feel free to use it for your own project or article, as long as you cite me and link back here.
+Feel free to use it for your own project or article, but please acknowledge me and link here.

 I may release new versions in the future, but no guarantees.

-If you analyze the data, please contact me.
+If you analyze the data, please let me know.
 I would love to see what you find out.

 ## Introduction

 This repository documents the sourcing of the GDELT Conflict Dataset 2021.

-The [GDELT Project](https://www.gdeltproject.org/) provides constant monitoring on news media in over 100 from across the world.
+The [GDELT Project](https://www.gdeltproject.org/) provides constant monitoring on news media across the world.
 Its archives stretch back to January 1, 1979.
 The database is supposedly being updated every 15 minutes.
 Their mission is to "to construct a catalog of human societal-scale behavior and beliefs across all countries of the world".

 The GDELT Conflict Dataset leverages this data to examine the evolution of conflict in the past 40 years.
 It aggregates information on more than 83 million events extracted from media reports in 258 countries for the period 1979-2021.
 The events are grouped in 32 categories describing conflictual actions at various scales, such as `Confiscate property, 'Carry out suicide bombing', 'Occupy territory'.

-It is my hope that this dataset can help us gain insight into the evolution of conflict across the world.
+Hopefully this dataset can help us gain insight into the evolution of conflict across the world.

 ## Data Model